biocommons/VarNomen/_bg-material/refseq.md

 	*	sequence identifiers are opaque ([_note 1_](#note1)), i.e. the structure and meaning of an identifier is determined by the source reference sequence database
 	*	versioned reference sequence identifiers are required only when the reference sequence databases use versioning to distinguish between unique sequences
 		*	RefSeq and Ensembl reference sequence identifiers use version numbers to distinguish between sequences.
 In the context of these reference sequences, variant descriptions lacking a version number are **not** valid.
 NG\_012232**<font color="red">.1</font>** is correct, NG\_012232 is not correct (lacks the essential version number)
-		*	LRG's provide equivalent uniqueness but does not use version numbers
+		*	LRG's provide equivalent uniqueness but do not use version numbers
 		*	the sequence identifier **must** be included in **all** representations of a reference sequence, i.e. annotated records and downloadable formats such as fasta files
 *	only reference sequences considered to be **“complete”** (as defined in the bullet points below) are suitable for defining sequence variation.
 The reference sequence database **must** provide a mechanism which allows simple and definitive identification of **"complete"** sequences
 	*	the mechanism that identifies a complete record may be embedded in the sequence identifier or may be defined within the reference sequence record